BHUSHAN7769/vibe-with-music/README.md

 2. paste in in very first line of .js file in text 'gemini api key'.
 3. run the html file.
 you can see the design (non working) at  https://bhushan7769.github.io/vibe-with-music/

+API cant be given in git since it gives public leak problem.